 Teaching Reading Strategies and Sam and Friends Guided Reading Phonics Books BUNDLE (eBook)

-The Teaching Reading Strategies and Sam and Friends Phonics Books COMPREHENSIVE PROGRAM BUNDLE is designed for non-readers or below grade level readers with low fluency, poor comprehension, and lack of decoding skills.
+The Teaching Reading Strategies and Sam and Friends Guided Reading Phonics Books COMPREHENSIVE PROGRAM BUNDLE (eBook of both programs) is designed for non-readers or below grade level readers with low fluency, poor comprehension, and lack of decoding skills.
 Ideal as both Tier II or III pull-out or push-in reading intervention for remedial readers, special education students with auditory and visual processing disorders, and English-language learners.
 This full-year (or half-year intensive) program provides whole-class diagnostic reading assessments to pinpoint specific reading deficits for students ages eight-adult.

 Re: Teaching Reading Strategies Reading Intervention

 "I love the assessments.
 The students were much more willing to try when they understood that they would work on skills they as individuals were missing.
-The worksheets are detailed enough to really cover the material without overwhelming the students.
 The program is structured so that I can easily work with a small group or individual as needed to fill instructional gaps."

 Re: Sam and Friends Phonics Books